apache/druid/docs/development/extensions-core/kafka-ingestion.md

 ## Submitting a Supervisor Spec

 To use the Kafka indexing service, load the `druid-kafka-indexing-service` extension on both the Overlord and the MiddleManagers.
 Druid starts a supervisor for a dataSource when you submit a supervisor spec.
-You can use the followoing endpoint:
+You can use the following endpoint:

 `http://<OVERLORD_IP>:<OVERLORD_PORT>/druid/indexer/v1/supervisor`